Depression can cause severe fatigue and make the simplest activities, such as getting out of bed, too difficult to manage.

 - limiting daytime naps

-- not eating heavy meals too close to bedtime
+- refraining from eating heavy meals too close to bedtime

 - going to bed and waking up at the same time every day